 SmartBUOYs are stationary sensors inserted into the ice to measure ice thickness and snow using thermistors (similar to a thermometer).
 There are 60 thermistors in the SmartBUOY which measure the temperature of the air, snow, ice and water.
 From those readings, we can create a temperature profile of each section and determine the thickness of the ice.
 Data from SmartBUOYs are transferred to satellites 1-2 times per day and made available to the community at SIKU.org.

 The SmartQAMUTIK provides valuable information about sea ice conditions along community trails.
 The SmartQAMUTIK is towed behind a snowmobile and provides real-time ice and snow thickness measurements to the operator.
-This equipment uses a sensor called an EM31 to measure the thickness of the ice and snow based on the salinity (saltiness) of the sea water.
+This equipment measures the thickness of the ice and snow based on the salinity (saltiness) of the sea water.
 It transmits electromagnetic signals through the snow and ice that induce electrical currents in the conductive salt water and return to the sensor producing an instantaneous ice and snow thickness measurement.
 This measurement is from the top of the snow to the bottom of the ice.
 SmartQAMUTIK trips are completed at least once per week and data is made available to the community on SIKU.org.

 Deploying a SmartBUOY requires drilling a hole in the sea ice with an auger, similar to creating a hole for ice fishing.
 Once the SmartBUOY is frozen into the ice, it operates very quietly and makes no sound that affects wildlife in the water or above the ice.
 SmartBUOYs only turn on for a few minutes every day to take measurements.
 Natural sounds like rain, the ice moving and shifting, or an animal running across the ice are much louder than any sound coming from the SmartBUOY.